postsharp/Metalama.Samples/examples/log/README.md

 This series of examples shows how to build an aspect that automatically writes a log record when a method execution starts, completes, or fails.

-The objective is to transform the code as in the following example.
-If the generated code does not entirely fit your taste, don't worry, you will see how to bend it to your preferences.
+The objective is to transform the code as illustrated in the following example.
+If the generated code does not fit entirely to your preferences, do not worry, learn how to personalize it.

-[!metalama-compare log-4/Calculator.cs ]
+[!metalama-compare log-4/Calculator.cs]

 ## In this series

-We start from the most trivial implementation and progressively add features:
+We start with the most trivial implementation and progressively add new features:

 | Article | Description |
 |--------|-------------|